ChinchuMohan/GW-EF-BC--Project/README.md

 # Groundwater contribution to environmental flows

-This repository contains the workflow of Mohan et al. (in review). **Quantifying groundwater's contribution to regional environmental flows in diverse hydrologic landscapes**  Pre print doi: <u>doi.org/10.1002/essoar.10511792.1</u>
+This repository contains the workflow of Mohan et al. (in review). **Quantifying groundwater's contribution to regional environmental flows in diverse hydrologic landscapes**  Pre print doi: https://www.essoar.org/doi/10.1002/essoar.10511792.1

-The repository will be organised into three folders: 1) Data extraction, 2) Estimation, 3) Analysis-Plotting To access all details of the data used, visit README-Data.md.
+The repository is organised into three folders: 1) Data extraction, 2) Estimation, 3) Analysis-Plotting To access all details of the data used, visit README-Data.md.
 To access all the final outputs from this project follow the link https://doi.org/10.5683/SP3/938XJR